Skip to main content

 Growing

-Medical marijuana patients can grow up to 3 mature and 3 immature plants at home (up to 12 total plants per household).
-All adults 21+ will be able to grow under the same rules starting July 1, 2023.
+Medical marijuana patients and all adults 21+ can grow up to 3 mature and 3 immature plants at home (up to 12 total plants per household).

 Travel